tajwararik/Mini-Message-Board/README.md

 # Mini Message Board

-A simple message board built with Express and EJS templates as part of The Odin Project.
+A simple message board built with Express, EJS templates and Postgresql as part of The Odin Project.

 ## Overview